nala-cub/nala-cub.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to the <b>University of Colorado Boulder's </b> NAtural LAnguage Processing Research Group (NALA).
+Welcome to CU Boulder’s Natural Language Processing Group (CUB NALA/NALA)!

-Our research is focused on
-- machine translation
+We develop computational models for the understanding or generation of natural language.
+Some of our current areas of interest are:

-- low-resource languages
+- Multilingual NLP and low-resource languages
-- deep learning
-- transfer learning
+- Transfer learning
-- morphology
+- Computational morphology

-Email us at [katharina.kann@colorado.edu](katharina.kann@colorado.edu) to know more about our lab.
+- Machine translation